lcpilling/lukesRlib/README.md

 ### get_assoc()

-To easily get tidy model output for a categorical or continuous exposure, including sample size (and cases ig logistic), outcome, and model info.
-Idea is to make quick loops easy.
+To easily get tidy model output for a categorical or continuous exposure, including sample size (and N cases if logistic), outcome, and model info.
+Idea is to make quick loops for PheWAS easy and tidy.
 For all exposures, it gets the N. For categorical exposures, the N is split by group, and a row is included for the reference category.
 See the [`get_assoc()` Wiki page](https://github.com/lukepilling/lukesRlib/wiki/get_assoc()) page for details

 #### Examples